x5queal/HexaDonut-Reversi/readme.md

 # ![HexaDonutReversi](https://i.imgur.com/KxGUizg.png)
 The board game [Reversi](https://en.wikipedia.org/wiki/Reversi) on a hexagonal board with option to play against low-AI or another local player.
-The player with the most pieces on the board at the end of the game wins
+Like Reversi, try to end up with the most pieces of your color at the end of the game

 ![GameGif](https://i.imgur.com/r2vFVbp.gif)

 # Project Structure